 Okay people, this is so easy and yummy.
 All you need is 2 cans of Cream of Chicken soup, empty into pan, and fill one can up with milk and add to the pan, then get 3 cans of biscuits.

 Combine chicken, salt, pepper, and about 6 cups water in a Dutch or large pot.
 Bring to a boil; cover and simmer 2 hours or until chicken is tender.

 Skinless chicken is the basis of this delicious stew with cornmeal dumplings made with low-fat milk.

 Brown onion in shortening, add seasonings.
 Cover and let simmer slowly until tender.
 Remove chicken, add sour cream to drippings in pan and mix well.
 Add dumplings, arrange chicken on top.

 Brown the onion in shortening and add the paprika pepper, salt and chicken.
 Brown the chicken for 10 minutes and add the water.
 Cover and simmer the chicken until it is tender and remove it from the heat.
-Mix together the sour cream, flour and the drippings from the pan and mix well.
-Pour mixture over the chicken.

 Here is a good use for leftover chicken.
 Mine is for one person.
 Mix pancake mix (I use this instead of regular baking mix, just because I like it.
 You can use Jiffy or whatever pleases you.)